From Fad Diets to Food Freedom: My Ayurvedic Weight Loss Story.

 My Early Struggles with Food and Body Image

-At 15–16, I was athletic—skating, swimming, walking—yet my weight fluctuated.
+At 15–16, I was athletic, skating, swimming, walking and yet my weight fluctuated.
 A well-meaning doctor told my mom to give me psyllium husk in buttermilk before meals so I’d feel full and eat less.
 The result?
 My cycle went haywire, I felt weak, and we stopped.
 Honestly, I cried a lot after this event.

-“Fad diets gave me quick results, but they took away my health”.
+“Fad diets gave me quick results, but they took away my health” They sucked life out of me.

 The Turning Point: A Wake-Up Call I’ll Never Forget

-Fast-forward a few years.
-I had moved to the U.S. — new climate, new foods, new stress.
+Fast forward a few years.
+I had moved to the U.S. and that with that move I had to adjust to new climate, new foods, new stress.
 My energy plummeted, my sleep was poor, and the weight kept creeping up.

 Then I lost my father to type 2 diabetes. 💔